Chin-Sun/Chin-sun.github.io/index.md

-Just your average everyday nerd, developer, motorcycle enthusiast, dog dad.
+Just your average everyday nerd, developer, gym enthusiast.

-The business side of this blog is mostly about SQL Server, PowerShell, programming tips and tools.
+The business side of this blog is mostly about SQL Server, Web Development, programming tips and tools.

-I also like to post about my hobbies...motorcycles, rubiks cubes, dogs, nerdy home projects, archery and whatever else I seem to be obsessing over that month.
+I also like to post about my hobbies...reading, shopping, nerdy home projects, swimming and whatever else I seem to be obsessing over that month.

 Hope you enjoy what you're reading here!